Raising Money and Hope for Unknown Syndromes

 Katie is Co-President of SWAN USA, a non-profit that offers support, information and advice to families of children living with a syndrome without a name.
 She currently lives in Gig Harbor, WA with her wonderful husband and three fabulous children.
-Follow Ellie’s story HERE
+Follow Ellie’s story HERE.
+Read her story below on raising money for unknown syndromes.

 I never thought this would happen to my child.
 The chances were in our favor.
 I would never be the one who had a child with special needs.